ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 Courier Font in Buttons still looks a bit strange

-The font is very "light-grey", shpuld be darker
+The font is very "light-grey", should be darker

 In the Meta-Settings, there's "Meta settings" written at the top roght.
 This is not needed.